Skip to content

 • Month 10-12: Sustained growth, improved conversion rates (50-70% lift)

-If an agency promises page one rankings in 30 days, run away.
+Watch out for agencies that demand annual payments upfront or include auto-renewal clauses without clear exit terms.
+Read the fine print before signing anything.
+If an agency promises page one rankings in 30 days, walk away.
 If they can’t give you any timeline at all, that’s also a red flag.

-There are many ways you can investigate the potential quality of local SEO agencies.
-But the first thing you should do is spend some time studying the quality of their website.
+There are many ways to investigate an agency’s quality.
+The first thing to do is spend time on their website.

 What Really Matters When Evaluating Agency Websites

-• Broken functionality like 404 errors, broken contact forms, or non-working demos
+• Broken functionality: 404 errors, broken contact forms, non-working demos

-• Security issues, such as no SSL certificate or HTTP instead of HTTPS
+• No SSL certificate or HTTP instead of HTTPS

-• Mobile responsiveness problems, where the site breaks on mobile devices
+• Mobile responsiveness problems where the site breaks on a phone

-• Misleading or outdated information, like claiming Google partnerships that don’t exist
+• Misleading information, like claiming Google partnerships that don’t exist

-• Basic design that seems inconsistent with their client portfolio
+• Design quality that seems inconsistent with their client portfolio

-Now here’s the important part: if you identify issues on their site, ask them directly.
+If you find issues, ask directly.
 “I noticed your blog hasn’t been updated in eight months.
 Can you explain this?”

 Their response reveals everything.

-Every SEO agency’s claim to fame is that they can help your site really succeed.
-But how do they measure their clients’ success?
+Every agency claims they can make your site succeed.
+How do they measure their clients’ success?

 Agency Evaluation Scorecard